Understanding Coaxial Cable: A Comprehensive Guide

 Standard Coaxial Cable

-It is widely used in communication, broadcasting, and television fields.
+It is widely used in communication, broadcasting, and television.
 It offers high bandwidth, stable signal transmission, and strong anti-interference capabilities, making it suitable for cable TV and broadcast television.

 RG Series

 Standardized for video signal transmission and computer network connections.
-The RG series is known for stable impedance and long transmission distances, and it is suitable for long-distance video surveillance and network transmission.
-Common types include RG59 (short-distance), RG6 (medium-to-long-distance), and RG11 (long-distance).
+The RG series is renowned for its stable impedance and long transmission distances, making it suitable for long-distance video surveillance and network transmission.
+Common types include RG-59 (short-distance), RG-6 (medium-to-long-distance), and RG-11 (long-distance).

 Low-Loss Coaxial Cable